xila10/x.509-Lab---Certificates-mTLS/README.md

 ## Test #3: "HTTP/HTTPS + missing certificate"

 Command: "curl http://sensitive-web-server.example.test/"
--Reacting as expected; "http, failed to connect”.
+- Reacting as expected; "http, failed to connect”.

 Command: "curl https://sensitive-web-server.example.test/"
--It shows that the absence of a valid SSL certificate is now the issue; HTTPS is being accepted.
+- It shows that the absence of a valid SSL certificate is now the issue; HTTPS is being accepted.

 **Principals:**
 The server presents its certificate, but the client lacks a trusted CA to verify it and